Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Movement-Primitive Meta- MeshGraphNets

 The term $c_1 y_1(t) + c_2 y_2(t)$ only depends on the initial conditions $[y(t_0), \dot{y}(t_0)]$. \glspl{prodmp} thus generate smooth trajectories at an arbitrary temporal resolution from low-dimensional weights $\bm w$.
 They crucially allow for efficient gradient computation, and can respect different initial conditions such as positions or velocities.
 We provide an extensive mathematical background of \glspl{prodmp} in Appendix \ref{app:prodmp_background}.

 \textbf{Meta-Learning and Graph Network Simulators.} To enable generalization across tasks with varying properties, we frame \gls{gns} as a meta-learning problem.
 In this setup, each task corresponds to a simulation of a deformable object with unknown material properties.
 The goal is to learn a simulator that can adapt quickly to a specific scenario using a limited amount of context data.
 Following the notation of~\citet{Volpp2021BayesianCA}, the meta-dataset $\mathcal{D} = \mathcal{D}_{1:L}$ consists of simulation trajectories $\mathcal{D}_l = \{\mathcal{G}_{l, 1} \dots \mathcal{G}_{l, T}\}$, where $T$ is the trajectory length.
 Each simulation step $\mathcal{G}_{l, t} = (\bm m_{l, t}, \bm u_{l, t})$ represents a graph capturing both the deformable object mesh $\bm m_{l, t}$ (describing its position and topology) and an optional rigid collider $\bm u_{l, t}$.
 Physical proximity is used to define graph edges that model interactions between the deformable object and the collider.
 At test time, the first $T^c \ll T$ simulation frames, $\mathcal{G}_{l, 1:T^c}$, are observed as a context set to predict the remaining trajectory.
-Following prior work~\citep{pfaff2020learning}, we assume access to the full collider trajectory during prediction, resulting in the complete \textit{context set}:
+Following prior work~\citep{pfaff2020learning}, we assume access to the full collider trajectory during prediction\footnote{\rebuttal{This assumption is commonly satisfied in practical scenarios.
+For instance, in robotic planning tasks, the robot generates multiple candidate future end-effector trajectories and requires predictions of the resulting deformation to select the most suitable plan.}}, resulting in the complete \textit{context set}:

 To provide a clear reference point for discussion, we define the \textit{anchor time step} as the final time step $T^c$ of the context set.
 The corresponding \textit{anchor graph}, $\mathcal{G}_{l, T^c}$, represents the system's state at this point and serves as the starting state for trajectory prediction by the \glspl{gns}.
 Notably, the anchor graph $\mathcal{G}_{l, T^c}$ alone does not capture the complete system state, as the material properties of the deformable object remain unknown.
 These properties must be inferred from the prior simulation steps, $\mathcal{G}_{l, 1:T^c}$, to enable accurate simulation predictions.
 Figure~\ref{fig:context_size} illustrates this setup.